suhaildawood/SvelteKit-integrated-WebSocket/README.md

 # SvelteKit with Integrated WebSocket Server

-*Updated: February 28, 2023, compatible with SvelteKit 1.8.8*
+*Updated: March 1, 2023, compatible with SvelteKit 1.9.2*

 First-class support for WebSockets within SvelteKit by attaching a WebSocket server to the global state.